AndunHH/Dew-Point-Ventilation-Zigbee/README.md

 The micro SD card can be clicked into place by pressing lightly on the right-hand side of the housing.
 This causes it to come out a few millimeters and can be removed.

-The data on the SD card can be converted into a nice graphic using the appropriate program.
+The data on the SD card can be converted into a nice graphic using the Jupyter notebook [Dewpoint-Visualization.ipynb](Visualization/Dewpoint-Visualization.ipynb).

+The visualization shows:
+1. The temperature inside and outside.
+The limits are shown as a dotted line.
+(At the moment the limits are not read from the sd card, but are hard coded into the visualization.)
+2. The measured relative humidity.
+3. The calculated dew point.
+If the outer dew point is below the inner dewpoint, the air contains less humidity, the are between the curves is colored in light green.
+If the differences is above the necessary 3 K difference, the area is colored in dark green.
+4. The summed time how long the fan was turned on is shown in between the plot.

 ![example of the evaluated picture](images/2024-05.png)

-The programm for visulation is not jet published... coming soon.

 # Coupling a new socket outlet